Subject Access Requests

 - Discovering emails between an employer and an external human resources adviser about how best to get rid of an employee.

-We also have a range of example Subject Access Requests templates for you to use as a starting point.
+Don’t forget we also have a range of example Subject Access Request templates available free of charge for you to use as a starting point if you decide you want to make the request yourself.